amjadkfp/wazuh-snort-soc-lab/README.md

 </tr>
 </table>

-> 🔄 **Phase 6 (in progress):** [n8n](https://n8n.io) self-hosted on the existing Ubuntu-Victim VM, exposed to the internet via **Cloudflare Tunnel** (fully outbound-initiated — no inbound ports opened, no VPS, no credit card required).
-A working webhook → IP enrichment (ip-api.com) → message formatting → Discord notification pipeline is built and verified end-to-end with simulated alert data.
-Remaining: wiring Wazuh's Active Response module to trigger this webhook automatically on real rule `5710`/`100010` detections, and validating enrichment against a real public attacker IP.
+> 🔄 **Phase 6 (in progress):** [n8n](https://n8n.io) self-hosted on the existing Ubuntu-Victim VM, exposed to the internet via **Cloudflare Tunnel** (fully outbound-initiated — no inbound ports opened, no VPS, no credit card required).A working webhook → IP enrichment (ip-api.com) → message formatting → Discord notification pipeline is built and fully validated end-to-end, including against a real public IP.
+Wazuh's Active Response module has been configured to trigger this webhook on rule 5710/100010 detections and the rule itself fires correctly — but the active-response dispatch does not yet reach the script, a currently open and actively-debugged issue (debug logging enabled, root cause not yet isolated).
 Full build log, architecture rationale, and troubleshooting narrative in the [Phase 6 doc](docs/Phase6_n8n_SOAR_Orchestration.md).

 ---